ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell1.md

 - **`_clear_module_cache()`**: Clears Python's module cache to allow clean reloading
 - **`setup_module_folder()`**: Sets up the modules folder and adds it to sys.path for importing

-These modules are essential for the full functionality of the sdAIgen project and are properly managed by the setup script to ensure they are available for subsequent operations.
+These modules are essential for the full functionality of the ScarySingleDocs project and are properly managed by the setup script to ensure they are available for subsequent operations.

 ---

 ## Cell 1 Integration

 ### How Cell 1 Uses setup.py
-In the Jupyter notebooks (`ANXETY_sdAIgen_EN.ipynb` and `ANXETY_sdAIgen_RU.ipynb`), Cell 1 serves as the initialization cell that orchestrates the entire setup process:
+In the Jupyter notebooks (`ScarySingleDocs_EN.ipynb` and `ScarySingleDocs_RU.ipynb`), Cell 1 serves as the initialization cell that orchestrates the entire setup process:

 ```python
 # Cell 1 execution flow: